joshuacrotts/SimpleiOSCalculator/README.md

 # SimpleiOSCalculator
-A small calculator I made based on a Queue (LIFO) in Swift.
+A small calculator I made based on a Queue (FIFO) in Swift.